-If they are still not happy, they can use the disagreement resolution service.
+Step two: Use the disagreement resolution service.
 In Norfolk disagreement resolution is delivered by KIDS SEN Mediation Service which is an independent organisation.
-To contact KIDS SEN Mediation Service telephone 03330 062 835 or email firstname.lastname@example.org
+They will be happy to talk through any issues and let the parent/carer know if disagreement resolution may help.
+Telephone 03330 062 835 or email firstname.lastname@example.org

-Providers and Local Authorities who require any information are required to complete and sign an ‘Access Agreement’.
+Providers and local authorities who require any information are required to complete and sign an ‘Access Agreement’.

 This form and a copy of the User Guide can be obtained by contacting the Sourcing Team at NCC Procurement by emailing email@example.com